dmitrytinitilov/nodeknot/README.md

 with login and password parameters

-to sign in use
+to sign in use POST query

 ```
 yourdomain.com/api/login
 ```
 with login and password parameters

-to logout
+to logout GET query

 ```
 yourdomain.com/api/logout
 ```

-To get list of post
+To get list of post use GET query

 ```
 yourdomain.com/api/get_posts
 ```

-to add post
+to add post , use POST query

 ```
 yourdomain.com/api/add_post